 Some bills might show more than one usage charge.

-For example, a time of use offer might have different usage charges for different time periods, which are usually called:
+For example, a time of use plan might have different usage charges for different time periods, which are usually called:

 - shoulder, and

-Your retailer can calculate the usage charges on your bill in different ways, depending on your offer.
+Your retailer can calculate the usage charges on your bill in different ways, depending on your plan.

 How tariff blocks look on a bill

-Some energy offers split your energy usage into different tariff blocks.
+Some energy plans split your energy usage into different tariff blocks.
 With tariff blocks, you pay:

 - one rate or cost for the first part of your usage, then